 Preside the church, from the vault, a Pantocrator which holds the orb with the papal crown.
 In this figurative sky of Moru are also represented the Sun and the Moon, the beginning and the end, the night and the day.

-In the opinion of the restorers, Moru's paintings are "very mobile" because the author proposes us to read the scene.
-For their style, they suggest that the author was experienced and had seen a lot of painting.
+In the opinion of the restorers, Moru's paintings have "a lot of mobility" because the author proposes us to read the scene.
+By their style, they suggest that the author was experienced and had seen a lot of painting.

 Of what remains to be restored, the priorities are currently focused on the vault and the front.